jcs-instructor/mobtimer/backlog.md

 - [ ] Rename folder mobtimer-api as mobtimer-shared (since it contains shared logic in addition to api)
 - [ ] Low priority.
 Ethan after hours:
   - [ ] 2nd crack on start scripts, think about class vs function
   - [ ] In tasks.json, reorder tasks by order of execution
+  - [ ] One-second delay in Timer.tsx can make browser clients off by 0.000 to 0.999 seconds from each other (interval is currently 1000 ms - maybe shorten - at least at first)

 - [ ] Ethan - between sessions:
   - [ ] Log bug in mobti.me - web version not working (vs code version still works)